The days of Snapchat being used solely for sending pictures between friends are over.

 Is it your 10th anniversary?
 Is it your CEO’s birthday?

-You can even talk about other milestones, like getting your 10,000th follower on a certain social media platform.
+You can even discuss other milestones, like getting your 10,000th follower on a social media platform.

 All of these are great excuses to post on Snapchat.
 It’s a nice break from the same boring posts that get shared on a daily basis.